CREATE TABLE (Transact-SQL) IDENTITY (Property)

-In Azure Synapse Analytics values for identity are not incremental due to the distributed architecture of the data warehouse.
-Please see Using IDENTITY to create surrogate keys in a Synapse SQL pool for more information.
+In Azure Synapse Analytics values for identity aren't incremental due to the distributed architecture of the data warehouse.
+For more information, see Using IDENTITY to create surrogate keys in a Synapse SQL pool.

 You must specify both the seed and increment or neither.
 If neither is specified, the default is (1,1).

 Identity columns can be used for generating key values.
-The identity property on a column guarantees the following:
+The identity property on a column guarantees the following conditions:

-Each new value is generated based on the current seed & increment.
+Each new value is generated based on the current seed and increment.

 Each new value for a particular transaction is different from other concurrent transactions on the table.

-The identity property on a column does not guarantee the following:
+The identity property on a column doesn't guarantee the following conditions:

-- Uniqueness of the value - Uniqueness must be enforced by using a PRIMARY KEY or UNIQUE constraint or UNIQUE index.
+Uniqueness of the value - Uniqueness must be enforced by using a

-Consecutive values within a transaction - A transaction inserting multiple rows is not guaranteed to get consecutive values for the rows because other concurrent inserts might occur on the table.
-If values must be consecutive then the transaction should use an exclusive lock on the table or use the SERIALIZABLE isolation level.
+Consecutive values within a transaction - A transaction inserting multiple rows isn't guaranteed to get consecutive values for the rows because other concurrent inserts might occur on the table.
+If values must be consecutive, then the transaction should use an exclusive lock on the table or use the

-Reuse of values - For a given identity property with specific seed/increment, the identity values are not reused by the engine.
-If a particular insert statement fails or if the insert statement is rolled back then the consumed identity values are lost and will not be generated again.
+Reuse of values - For a given identity property with specific seed/increment, the identity values aren't reused by the engine.
+If a particular insert statement fails, or if the insert statement is rolled back then the consumed identity values are lost and aren't generated again.
 This can result in gaps when the subsequent identity values are generated.

-These restrictions are part of the design in order to improve performance, and because they are acceptable in many common situations.
-If you cannot use identity values because of these restrictions, create a separate table holding a current value and manage access to the table and number assignment with your application.
+These restrictions are part of the design in order to improve performance, and because they're acceptable in many common situations.
+If you can't use identity values because of these restrictions, create a separate table holding a current value and manage access to the table and number assignment with your application.

 If a table with an identity column is published for replication, the identity column must be managed in a way that is appropriate for the type of replication used.
 For more information, see Replicate Identity Columns.